Pdelam/Delamotte-et-al.-2024/README.md

 - "scRNAseq Notebook for resource.Rmd" gathers all the R sessions written to analyze the sequenced tumors.
 The code has been uploaded the same way it was used on the machine that processed the samples (working directories will have to be changed and packages may slightly differ);

+- "R script for FigS6" is a short code that was used to generate the DotPlot of FigS6;

 - "mitogenes.csv" corresponds to the mitochondrial genes ID used for quality control as these are not implemented for Drosophila in standard Seurat procedures;

 - "pool gene list.csv" corresponds to the list of all cluster marker genes found differentially expressed in the pool of tumors (once all individual tumor samples have been merged);